- Respondent is contacted by the regional chair, or circuit coordinator, about an entered production.

 Discuss Irene Ryan Acting Scholarship Audition nominations, with the director or faculty contact, on-site.
 It is customary for each respondent to nominate one performer to participate in the auditions at the regional festival; the school may nominate another.
 Try to coordinate with the school to maximize the number of students provided this opportunity.

-Discuss with the director and possibly students the Regional and National Award Opportunities for Design and Management (Set, Lighting, Sound, Costumes, Make-up and Stage Management), The O’Neill Critics Institute, Dramatury, Directing (SDC), Scholarship and the National Playwriting Program, and nominate those students who are best prepared for each opportunity.
+Discuss with the director and possibly students the Regional and National Award Opportunities for Design and Management (Set, Lighting, Sound, Costumes, Make-up and Stage Management), The O’Neill Critics Institute, Dramaturgy, Directing (SDC), Scholarship and the National Playwriting Program, and nominate those students who are best prepared for each opportunity.

 Please note: many of these opportunities do not require nomination and students involved in productions which receive a respondent are now eligible to apply.

-Discussions of all nominations should consider readiness, preparation, availability, and relative benefit of participating at Festival.
+Discussions of all nominations should consider readiness, preparation, availability, and the relative benefit of participating at Festival.
 Nominations should be coordinated with the other productions from the same school to include as many students as possible in the Festival experience.

-Student designers should be made aware of rules and guidelines for submitting their work at regional festival.
+Student designers should be made aware of rules and guidelines for submitting their work at the regional festival.
 Please make sure that they, or their faculty advisor, know how to contact the regional design chair and submit appropriate forms.
 And also, refer Irene Ryan nominees and/or their faculty advisors to the Irene Ryan segment of the kcactf2.org website for guidelines for selection and preparation of audition material and submission of appropriate forms.

 You may award certificates of merit in any area of artistic or technical expertise that you find especially noteworthy.

 You may recommend scenes from associate or participating entries for inclusion in the “Showcase of Invited Scenes” at regional festival.
 Such recommendations should be for scenes of approximately five to ten minutes in length.
-Recommendations must come from the respondent, and must be included on the cover page in order to inform the entering school in a timely manner of their possible invitation.
+Recommendations must come from the respondent and must be included on the cover page in order to inform the entering school in a timely manner of their possible invitation.
 (Larger play segments, 1-acts and experimental work can be identified as well in consideration for the Fringe Festival).
 Selection of scenes will be determined at the regional selection meeting in December.

 - Response Report forms can be found under “respondents” and should be completed as soon as possible after the response, preferably no more than one week.
 Please be sure to include ALL requested information on the cover page and to address categories in the brief written response for participating productions.
 Try to obtain all pertinent email addresses.